sendgrid/sendgrid-go/USAGE.md

 ## v3 Mail Send

-This endpoint allows you to send email over SendGrids v3 Web API, the most recent version of our API.
+This endpoint allows you to send an email over SendGrids v3 Web API, the most recent version of our API.
 If you are looking for documentation about the v2 Mail Send endpoint, please see our [v2 API Reference](https://sendgrid.com/docs/API_Reference/Web_API/mail.html).

 * Top level parameters are referred to as "global".
 * Individual fields within the personalizations array will override any other global, or message level, parameters that are defined outside of personalizations.